bitter-avalanche/Pandemic/README.md

 You can also help us by donating to the community, which would be used for the schema and Bitter Avalanche's expansion projects.

-**For official support with this schema you're SOL.
-Bitter Avalanche, nor its founders, nor any of the developers listed below this list are obligated to assist you with this schema, its installation, its management, lore, and/or any other question you might have.
-If you can't install a schema, you might have to rethink what you're doing.**

 # Contributors

 [Songbird](http://steamcommunity.com/id/AlwaysANightmare) - Lead Developer.